Interactive ontology debugging: two query strategies for efficient fault localization: Implementation details

 In order to take past answers into account the \textsc{HS-Tree} updates the prior probabilities of the diagnoses by evaluating Equation~\ref{eq:dupdate}.
-The query history is stored in $QH$ as well as in the updates of $\Te$, and $\Tne$.
-As a result \textsc{HS-Tree} returns a set of tuples $\tuple{\md_i, p(\md_i)}$ where $\md_i$ is contained in the set of the $n$ most probable minimal diagnoses (leading diagnoses) and $p(\md_i)$ is its probability using Equation~\ref{eq:dprob} and Equation~\ref{eq:dupdate}.
+All required data is stored in the query history $QH$ as well as in the sets $\Te$ and $\Tne$.
+When complete, \textsc{HS-Tree} returns a set of tuples of the form $\tuple{\md_i, p(\md_i)}$ where $\md_i$ is contained in the set of the $n$ most probable minimal diagnoses (leading diagnoses) and $p(\md_i)$ is its probability calculated using Equation~\ref{eq:dprob} and Equation~\ref{eq:dupdate}.